Talibon: Economy

 Major industries in Talibon are farming and fishing with major products such as rice, corn, copra, banana, root crops, and seafood.
 It is quickly becoming a hub for retailers, wholesalers, and traders.
 The municipality is home to one of the branches of Cebu-based Alturas Group of Companies, which has established a mall and supermarket in the area.

-The locals are also into seaweed farming, rice farming, watermelon farming, and making of fish traps, hats, and pottery.
+The locals are also into seaweed farming, rice farming, banana farming, cacao farming, and tending of fish ponds.
 Silica, limestone, diorites, sand, iron ore, and gravel abound and quarrying of these minerals are a large industry at present.
 These minerals are shipped to Cebu and Iligan aboard bulk carriers and barges as these locations are known for cement production and mineral processing.

-Eco-tourism
+Tourism

 Talibon for years has its share of foreign and domestic tourists who were lured to the town for its unexploited beaches, fresh seafood such as crabs and prawns, friendliness of the people and the general atmosphere of peace and order in the town and the neighboring barrios.

-People also come to see the historic site, the Carlos P. Garcia Monument and Park; the location of which is the birthplace of this son of Talibon who played an important role during the guerilla movement and more so when he became the 4th President of the Republic of the Philippines.
+Visitors also flock to the town to explore its historical sites, such as the Talibon Cathedral and the Carlos P. Garcia Monument and Park.
+The latter holds significance as the birthplace of Carlos P. Garcia, a prominent figure in the town's history, who played a pivotal role in the guerrilla movement and later served as the 4th President of the Philippines.

-There are islands that have long been unexploited and surrounded by crystal clear waters and rich marine life.
-One such islet is the Bongan sandbar, a breathtaking long sandy white beach devoid of vegetation whatsoever.
-It is a good place to swim, snorkel or scuba dive.
+Ecotourism

-A relatively unknown natural treasure is the Danajon Bank, which is the Philippines' only double barrier reef and one of the few documented double barrier reefs in the world.
+Among Talibon's natural attractions is Danajon Bank, the Philippines' only double barrier reef and one of the few documented double barrier reefs in the world.
 A very rare geological formation, it comprises two sets of large coral reefs that formed offshore on a submarine ridge due to a combination of favorable tidal currents and coral growth in the area.
-Talibon town shares responsibility over Danajon together with 9 other Bohol towns that have jurisdiction over the reef.

-Danajon Bank is home to a vast array of commercially valuable reef fishes, shellfish, crustaceans and invertebrates such as sea cucumbers and sea urchins.
+Talibon shares responsibility over Danajon together with 9 other Bohol towns that have jurisdiction over the reef.
+It is home to a vast array of commercially valuable reef fishes, shellfish, crustaceans and invertebrates such as sea cucumbers and sea urchins.
 Its extensive seagrass beds are nursery and feeding grounds for various species of rabbitfish (siganids) and sea horses, while its mangroves are spawning habitats for crustaceans, shrimps and various fishes.

-In order to showcase and promote efforts to protect and manage Danajon Bank, the Municipal Government of Talibon opened the CRM Interpretive Center, otherwise known as the Fisheries and Coastal Resource Management Interpretive Center (FCRMIC).
-Aside from a very educational gallery, the Center boasts a 3D model of Danajon Bank, the first of its kind in Bohol and even in the whole of the Visayas.
+In order to showcase and promote efforts to protect and manage Danajon Bank, the municipal government of Talibon opened the CRM Interpretive Center, otherwise known as the Fisheries and Coastal Resource Management Interpretive Center (FCRMIC).
+The Center boasts a 3D model of Danajon Bank, the first of its kind in Bohol and even in the whole of the Visayas.
 It is now becoming a drop-in site for school and foreign tours alike.